anaybaid7/Movies-Analysis-TMBd/README.md

 # Movies-Analysis-TMBd
-Exploratory Data Analysis
+**Exploratory Data Analysis

-TMDb Movie Data Analysis:
+**TMDb Movie Data Analysis:

 This repository contains a Python script that performs data analysis on the TMDb (The Movie Database) movie dataset.
 The script uses the pandas and matplotlib libraries for data manipulation and visualization, respectively.
 The script is designed to clean the dataset and generate various insights and visualizations on the properties of the movies in the dataset.

-<br /> Data
+**Data**:
-The dataset used in this analysis is the TMDb movie dataset, which can be downloaded from Kaggle.
+<br /> The dataset used in this analysis is the TMDb movie dataset, which can be downloaded from Kaggle.
 The dataset contains information on various aspects of movies such as budget, revenue, popularity, etc.

-Requirements
+**Requirements:**
 The following libraries are required to run this script:

 pandas